Main Content

 Use the right-click context menu on each event to add a trace between the CPU and corresponding GPU events.
 You can also use the right-click menu to view the generated CUDA code that corresponds to an event on the code pane.

-The event statistics pane shows additional information for the selected event.
-For example, the feature_matching_kernel1 shows the following statistics:
+The Event Statistics pane shows additional information for the selected event.
+For example, selecting the feature_matching_kernel1 shows the start time, end time, duration, launch parameters, shared memory, and registers perf thread for the kernel.

 Call Tree